simple-java-mail/smtp-connection-pool/PRODUCT-VISION.md

 ## Jakarta provider contract

 The provider artifact registers the custom transport protocol `smtppool` through Jakarta Mail's provider metadata and supported `ServiceLoader` mechanism.
 Classpath discovery is implemented and tested.
-Full JPMS execution remains blocked by invalid legacy automatic-module names in the current transitive pool artifacts and is not claimed for the first provider release.
+The 4.0.1 JPMS follow-up gives the core pool, provider, and Camel adapter stable automatic module names and consumes fixed generic/clustered pool releases; the build compiles an end-to-end module-path consumer over the full five-module chain.

 `PooledTransport` translates the standard lifecycle as follows: